harvestfi/harvest-front-v3/README.md

 4. Run `yarn` in order to install the dependencies and you are ready to become a humble farmer!

-5. Set environment for a higher Node.js version: On Windows, run `set NODE_OPTIONS=--openssl-legacy-provider`.
-On Ubuntu/macOS, use `export NODE_OPTIONS=--openssl-legacy-provider` and add it to ~/.bashrc or ~/.zshrc for persistence.

 ## Available Scripts

 ### `yarn start`